Qbizinc/qbiz-wiki/training/qram/nibbles/definition_of_hive_type.md

    - No file format changes are required:
      - Files are self-describing with no metadata to sync elsewhere

-This adoption story is incredibly attractive for new open-source projects.
+This ease-of-adoption is incredibly attractive for new open-source projects.
-- [Data has gravity.](/training/qram/raw/definition_of_data_gravity) Copies and migrations are incredibly expensive in machine terms.
+- [Data has gravity.](/training/qram/raw/definition_of_data_gravity) Copies and migrations are incredibly expensive in machine terms, and no physical migration of data is necessary.

-Unfortunately, it prevents innovation:
+- Zero-risk of semantic and syntactic drift (schema).
+The database schema stays in lock-step across all query engines.

+# Prevents Innovation
+Snowflake envy:
 - "One location per partition" prevents append-only data structures, a key performance optimization in Snowflake.
 - HMS generally prevents data warehouse cloning and time travel, also in Snowflake.
 - Self-describing files avoiding metadata cache incoherence issues leads to massive stability, scalability, and performance issues.
 (Also solved in Snowflake.)

-## Pros and Cons

-### Pros
-- Can merely add the new query engine compute layer without disturbing existing storage.
-  - Data copying/moving is expensive (i.e. data gravity).
-  - No need to host separate copies of data for each query engine
-  - Quick adoption because lower DevOps resistance
-- If sharing Hive Metastore, no work to port schema/table/partition definitions for new query engine
-  - Also, changes to HMS by one query engine are immediately synced to other query engines

-### Cons
-- Can